 The London School of Architecture is intensely focused on London.
 Each student cohort will concentrate on a nominated borough for their two years on the programme.
-The Urban Studies module, which begins at the start of the Inter-Practice Year, introduces students to both the larger context of the city and the particular context of the borough where the Proto-Practice Year projects will be sited.
+The Design Cities module, which begins at the start of the Inter-Practice Year, introduces students to both the larger context of the city and the particular context of the borough where the Proto-Practice Year projects will be sited.
 It explores intellectually and practically the forces that shape built urban form, and the power of the architect among the many players who construct the city.

 Design Think Tank Project

 Design Think Tanks are a distinctive part of the London School of Architecture.
 With the Practice Network being based in London, the school aims to create a vibrant and dynamic research platform in the capital city, harnessing the power of collaborative endeavour and shared purpose to engage in global design conversations at the forefront of the discipline.